gitkraken/vscode-gitlens/README.md

 # GitLens

 GitLens **supercharges** the built-in Visual Studio Code Git capabilities.
-It helps you to **visualize code authorship** at a glance via inline Git blame annotations and code lens, **seamlessly navigate and explore** the history of a file or branch, **gain valuable insights** via powerful comparision commands, and so much more.
+It helps you to **visualize code authorship** at a glance via Git blame annotations and code lens, **seamlessly navigate and explore** the history of a file or branch, **gain valuable insights** via powerful comparision commands, and so much more.

-GitLens provides an unobtrusive blame annotation at the end of the selected line, a status bar item showing the commit author and date of the selected line, code lens showing the most recent commit and # of authors of the file and/or code block, and many commands for exploring commits and histories, comparing and navigating revisions, stash access, repository status, and more.
-GitLens is also [highly customizable](#extension-settings) to meet your specific needs — find code lens intrusive or the selected line blame annotation distracting — no problem, it is easy to [turn them off or change how they behave](#extension-settings).
+GitLens provides an unobtrusive blame annotation at the end of the current line, a status bar item showing the commit author and date of the current line, code lens showing the most recent commit and # of authors of the file and/or code block, and many commands for exploring commits and histories, comparing and navigating revisions, stash access, repository status, and more.
+GitLens is also [highly customizable](#extension-settings) to meet your specific needs — find code lens intrusive or the current line blame annotation distracting — no problem, it is easy to [turn them off or change how they behave](#extension-settings).

 ## Previews
-#### Featuring code lens, whole file inline blame annotations, and navigation and exploration via quick pick menus
+#### Featuring code lens, file blame annotations, and navigation and exploration via quick pick menus
 ![GitLens preview 1](https://raw.githubusercontent.com/eamodio/vscode-git-codelens/master/images/gitlens-preview1.gif)

-#### Featuring selected line blame annotation and hovers, status bar commit details, quick pick menus, compare with previous, and more
+#### Featuring current line blame annotation and hovers, status bar commit details, quick pick menus, compare with previous, and more
 ![GitLens preview 2](https://raw.githubusercontent.com/eamodio/vscode-git-codelens/master/images/gitlens-preview2.gif)

 ## Features

 #### Git Blame Annotations

-- Adds a **blame annotation** to the end of the selected line showing the commit id and message, with more details (including the line's previous version) in a hover popup ([optional](#extension-settings), on by default)
+- Adds a [customizable](#line-blame-annotation-settings) **Git blame annotation** to the end of the current line ([optional](#line-blame-annotation-settings), on by default)

-- Adds a `Toggle Blame Annotations` command (`gitlens.toggleBlame`) with a shortcut of `alt+b` to toggle **inline Git blame annotations** for a whole file with multiple styles — compact, expanded, and trailing
-  - Also adds a `Show Blame Annotations` command (`gitlens.showBlame`)
+  - Contains the commit author, date, and message, by [default](#line-blame-annotation-settings)
+  - Commit details, including the changes from the line's previous version, are provided in a hover popup ([optional](#line-blame-annotation-settings), on by default)

+- Adds on-demand, highly [customizable](#file-blame-annotation-settings) **Git blame annotations** of the whole file
+  - Choose between `gutter` (default) and `hover` [annotation styles](#file-blame-annotation-settings)
+  - Contains the commit message and date, by [default](#file-blame-annotation-settings)
+  - Commit details are also provided in a hover popup ([optional](#file-blame-annotation-settings), on by default)

-- Adds **author and date blame information** about the selected line to the **status bar** ([optional](#extension-settings), on by default)
+- Adds [customizable](#status-bar-settings) **blame information** about the current line to the **status bar**  ([optional](#status-bar-settings), on by default)
+  - Contains the commit author and date, by [default](#status-bar-settings)
-  - By default clicking on the status bar shows a **commit details quick pick menu** with commands for comparing, navigating and exploring commits, and more
+  - Clicking the status bar item will, by [default](#status-bar-settings), show a **commit details quick pick menu** with commands for comparing, navigating and exploring commits, and more

-  - Provides [customizable](#extension-settings) click behavior of the status bar — choose between one of the following
+  - Provides [customizable](#status-bar-settings) click behavior — choose between one of the following
-    - Toggle whole file blame annotations on and off
+    - Toggle file blame annotations on and off
-    - Toggle code lens on and off — only available if [`"gitlens.codeLens.visibility": "ondemand"`](#extension-settings) is set
+    - Toggle code lens on and off
-    - Compare the file with the previous commit
+    - Compare the line commit with the previous commit
+    - Compare the line commit with the working tree
-    - Show a quick pick menu with details and commands for the commit
+    - Show a quick pick menu with details and commands for the commit (default)
     - Show a quick pick menu with file details and commands for the commit
     - Show a quick pick menu with the commit history of the file
     - Show a quick pick menu with the commit history of the current branch

+- Adds a `Toggle File Blame Annotations` command (`gitlens.toggleFileBlame`) with a shortcut of `alt+b` to toggle the file blame annotations on and off
+  - Also adds a `Show File Blame Annotations` command (`gitlens.showFileBlame`)

+- Adds a `Toggle Line Blame Annotations` command (`gitlens.toggleLineBlame`) to toggle the current line blame annotations on and off
+  - Also adds a `Show Line Blame Annotations` command (`gitlens.showLineBlame`)

 #### Git Code Lens

-- Adds **code lens** to the top of the file and on code blocks ([optional](#extension-settings), on by default)
+- Adds **code lens** to the top of the file and on code blocks ([optional](#code-lens-settings), on by default)
   - **Recent Change** — author and date of the most recent commit for the file or code block
-    - By default, clicking on the code lens shows a **commit file details quick pick menu** with commands for comparing, navigating and exploring commits, and more
+    - Clicking the code lens will, by [default](#code-lens-settings), show a **commit file details quick pick menu** with commands for comparing, navigating and exploring commits, and more
   - **Authors** — number of authors of the file or code block and the most prominent author (if there is more than one)
-    - By default, clicking on the code lens toggles the inline Git blame annotations on and off for the whole file
+    - Clicking the code lens will, by [default](#code-lens-settings), toggle the file Git blame annotations on and off of the whole file
     - Will be hidden if the author of the most recent commit is also the only author of the file or block, to avoid duplicate information and reduce visual noise

-- Provides [customizable](#extension-settings) click behavior for each code lens — choose between one of the following
+- Provides [customizable](#code-lens-settings) click behavior for each code lens — choose between one of the following
-  - Toggle whole file blame annotations on and off
+  - Toggle file blame annotations on and off
-  - Compare the file with the previous commit
+  - Compare the commit with the previous commit
   - Show a quick pick menu with details and commands for the commit
   - Show a quick pick menu with file details and commands for the commit
   - Show a quick pick menu with the commit history of the file
   - Show a quick pick menu with the commit history of the current branch

-- Adds a `Toggle Git Code Lens` command (`gitlens.toggleCodeLens`) with a shortcut of `shift+alt+b` to toggle the code lens on and off — only available if [`"gitlens.codeLens.visibility": "ondemand"`](#extension-settings) is set
+- Adds a `Toggle Git Code Lens` command (`gitlens.toggleCodeLens`) with a shortcut of `shift+alt+b` to toggle the code lens on and off

 #### Powerful Comparison Tools